viewtool/I2C_Adapter/Delphi_USB_I2C_PCA9555/README.md

 # I2C_PCA9555
-An Delphi project for PCA9555.
+A Delphi project for PCA9555.